 •$95 per person for the year ($47.50 per child under 18).
 The maximum payment per family using this method is $285.

 For more information about the Individual Shared Responsibility requirements and exemptions that may apply, refer to this Fact Sheet from the U.S. Department of Treasury as well as these Q&As from IRS.

 - Individual Health Insurance Marketplace

 Coverage through the new Health Insurance Marketplace for individuals and small businesses began on January 1, 2014.
 The individual Marketplace offers self-employed and other consumers a choice of four levels of benefit packages that differ by the percentage of costs the health plan covers.
 You may qualify for individual tax credits and subsidies on a sliding scale, based on income.
 Increased access to quality, affordable health care will make it easier for potential entrepreneurs to go out on their own instead of staying at larger firms simply because of "job lock".
-Click here and select your state to enroll now.

 - Coverage through Medicaid Expansion

 Each state operates a Medicaid program that provides health coverage for lower-income people, families and children, the elderly, and people with disabilities.
 The eligibility rules for Medicaid are different for each state, but most states currently offer coverage for adults with children at some income level.
 In addition, under the Affordable Care Act, states have the option to expand Medicaid eligibility to include adults ages 19 – 64 with incomes up to 133% of the Federal Poverty Level (about $15,000 per year for an individual, $31,000/year for a family of four).
 To learn more about your state Medicaid program and other options available to you, visit Healthcare.gov.

 - New Medicare Assessment on Net Investment Income